esoterik0/ListMaster/README.md

 # ListMaster
-Create, Maintain, and roll random tables for RPG or other use.
+Create, maintain, and roll random tables for RPG or other use.
 Single or group choices.
 Makes printable pages.

-### Content used under license
-mazedat.py contains content used under the CC-BY 4.0 License from Maze Rats by Ben Milton.

-Crimson Text Font under SIL
+Import from pdf or txt files.

 # Usage
 - Install python 3.12.6 or later